rorcde/mds20_replearning/implementations/README.md

 It implements convolutional encoder and model to setup experiment: Encoder united with GRU layer to create context embedding.
 The implementation of InfoNCE is unclear, however, it is easy to correct it.
 The [utils folder](https://github.com/vgaraujov/CPC-NLP-PyTorch/tree/master/utils) has all functions necessary to build experiment.
 The [dataset.py](https://github.com/vgaraujov/CPC-NLP-PyTorch/blob/master/utils/dataset.py) creates two datasets "BookCorpus" and "SentimentAnalysis".
 It should be refactored before adaptation for MovieReview dataset.

-This implementation is located in the folder cpc_model_for_nlp.
+This implementation is located in the folder **cpc_model_for_nlp**.
 There you can find more information and the instruction how to run the model.

 ### Skip-thought vectors model
 We will use following implementation as a starting point for own model:
 * https://github.com/sanyam5/skip-thoughts

-This implementation is located in the folder  baseline_skip_thoughts_vectors.
+This implementation is located in the folder **baseline_skip_thoughts_vectors**.
 There you can find more information and the instruction how to run the model.